 5. Be aware of stinging nettles, brambles and holly (for your own comfort!) and tread carefully around delicate woodland flowers.

 6. There are deer in the forest that roam freely.
 These graceful creatures are very shy but if you’re eagle-eyed you might spot them deep amongst the trees.
-Please close all gates behind you.
+Red Poll cattle also roam freely in the forest so if you encounter any, please do not approach and keep your dog on a lead.
+We also have a number of sheep in enclosures within the forest.
+Please keep your dog on a lead when passing a sheep enclosure and close all gates behind you as you walk through the forest.

 7. Free parking is available at Hatfield Forest for National Trust Members.
 A parking charge is payable for non members.
 Please do not park on the roads or paths as this blocks the way for other traffic.